 Getting There

-We took our day trip from Florence and bought round trip train tickets to La Spezia (where you will purchase your entrance fee and train tickets into Cinque Terre) for EUR 23,30 each.
-You can also reach Cinque Terre from Levanto, which we’ve heard is another gorgeous Mediterranean town worth exploring if you have the time.
+I took a day trip from Florence with a friend and we bought round trip train tickets to La Spezia (where you will purchase your entrance fee and train tickets into Cinque Terre) for EUR 23,30.
+You can also reach Cinque Terre from Levanto, which I’ve heard is another gorgeous Mediterranean town worth exploring if you have the time.
 From Florence to Cinque Terre, the trip was about 2.5 hours each way, with a transfer in Pisa, however you can reach La Spezia on a direct train from Florence’s central station (Firenze Santa Maria Novella) if you are willing to pay more or if you are lucky and find a cheap ticket.
 Tickets can be purchased at the station.

 Once you arrive at La Spezia, find the ticket booth inside the train station.
 Basically, just follow the crowd.
 We found that most people spoke English in case you have to ask anyone for directions.
 Here (or at Levanto), you have the choice of purchasing a EUR 8,00 Cinque Terre card that grants you access into the towns, or a EUR 16,00 Cinque Terre card that grants you access into the towns and the trains that go between them.
 GO WITH THE EUR 16,00 CARD!!!